-Theater, Dance, and Media (TDM) at Harvard includes the study and practice of theatre, dance, and media (media is taught primarily in so far as they relate to the performing arts).
+Theater, Dance & Media (TDM) at Harvard includes the study and practice of theater, dance, and media (media is taught primarily in so far as they relate to the performing arts).
 The goal of this secondary field is to encourage and make possible a mix of studio training and text-based academic course work.
 Many departments and degree programs offer courses centered on theater, dance, and media and these courses represent a variety of approaches and emphases for the study of the history and aesthetics of these performing arts.
-Students electing a secondary field in Theater, Dance, and Media are urged to choose complementary offerings that make a coherent unit of their combined scholarly and practical studies.
+Students electing a secondary field in Theater, Dance & Media are urged to choose complementary offerings that make a coherent unit of their combined scholarly and practical studies.

 REQUIREMENTS: 5 courses (20 credits)

 - At least two practice-based or studio courses (acting, directing, dance, choreography, dramaturgy, design, etc.), most of which are offered under TDM in courses.my.harvard.edu.